Modern Day Rite of Passage

-The Quest Project is a 10-week, intensive group therapy program for boys that breaks down symptoms to reveal root issues.
-The program equips boys with real-life tools to process emotions, break free of teenage depression, relate to others, forgive the past, take responsibility, and essentially… to become men.
-It is a modern-day rite of passage.
+The Quest Project-Modern Day Rite of Passage is a 10-week, intensive group therapy program for boys that breaks down symptoms to reveal root issues.
+The program equips boys with real-life tools to process emotions, break free of teenage depression, relate to others, forgive the past, take responsibility, and essentially... to become men.

 We deliver immediate hope.
 We steward families through one of the toughest times in a boy’s life.
 When parents can’t break through on their own, when the status quo fails, when real-life circumstances rock you to the core, The Quest Project offers hope in a tangible, researched, and proven form.
 With more than 2,000 boys and families to testify to its efficacy, The Quest Project gives an uncertain future certainty.

 - Boys attend 10 group sessions once a week for 90-minutes.